 Sometimes, our neighbors can be pleasant or they can be more challenging.
 This is the case for residents of Grays Ferry, a neighborhood located near the gas refinery complex owned by Philadelphia Energy Solutions (PES).
 The refinery has been at this Philadelphia location for 150 years.
 The complex has since been surrounded by residential housing and the proximity has not been easy for those residents.
 They say that the refinery regularly spews out odors that smell like rotten eggs.
 In the summer, it is unpleasant to be outside due to the stench.
 Odors are not the only concern; residents have experienced respiratory problems, such as recurring asthma that they attribute to the refinery.
+Some wonder if they are experiencing toxic exposure.

 Over the years, the refinery has been found to be uncompliant with the Clean Air Act.
 It requires pollutant levels emitted from businesses to be kept at safe levels.
 The Environmental Protection Agency (EPA) has set national emission standards for hazardous air pollutants for petroleum refineries.
 The regulatory scheme varies the standards based on the age of refineries.
 Standards are more stringent for newer sources.
 Refinery industries seem to be keeping obsolete refineries on-line for as long as possible to avoid more stringent standards.